Austin Reaves: 2023–24 season

 On December 9, 2023, Reaves and the Lakers won the inaugural season of the NBA In-Season Tournament.
 Reaves scored 28 points off the bench in the championship game against Indiana.

 On January 31, 2024, Reaves put up a then season-high 28 points along with six assists and two steals in a 138–122 loss to the Atlanta Hawks.
 In his next game, on February 1, 2024, he put up 32 points on a career-high seven three-pointers made in a 114–105 win over the Boston Celtics.
-In his next game on February 3, his first at Madison Square Garden, Reaves provided 22 points, six rebounds, seven assists, and two blocks as the Los Angeles Lakers beat the New York Knicks 113–105, including four free-throws down the stretch.
-Playing without LeBron James on March 26 against the Milwaukee Bucks, Reaves had a triple-double with 29 points, 14 rebounds, and 10 assists in a 128–124 road win in double overtime.
+In his next game on February 3, his first at Madison Square Garden, Reaves provided 22 points, six rebounds, seven assists and two blocks as the Lakers beat the New York Knicks 113–105, including four free throws down the stretch.
+Playing without LeBron James on March 26 against the Milwaukee Bucks, Reaves had a triple-double with 29 points, 14 rebounds and 10 assists in a 128–124 road win in double overtime.

 2024–25 season

-On December 25, 2024, Reaves scored the game-winning layup and finished with a triple-double of 26 points, 10 rebounds, and 10 assists in a 115–113 win over the Golden State Warriors.
+On December 25, 2024, Reaves scored the game-winning layup and finished with a triple-double of 26 points, 10 rebounds and 10 assists in a 115–113 win over the Golden State Warriors.
 On December 28, Reaves put up a career-high 16 assists in a 132–122 win over the Sacramento Kings.
 On January 17, 2025, Reaves scored a then career-high 38 points in a 102–101 win over the Brooklyn Nets.
 Reaves later broke this record on February 8, scoring 45 points in a 124–117 win over the Indiana Pacers.
 With that performance, Reaves became the fourth Laker in the last twenty years to score at least 45 points, joining Kobe Bryant, LeBron James and Anthony Davis.
 Further, Reaves is only the sixth Laker ever to score a statline of 45 points, 7 rebounds and 7 assists.

 On April 3, 2025, Reaves had 31 points, 6 rebounds and 3 assists in a game against the Golden State Warriors.
 Reaves made 9 3-pointers, with a majority of them coming in the 4th quarter.
-Reaves also passed Lakers great Kobe Bryant for the second-most 3-point field goals in a season in Lakers history.
+Reaves also passed Lakers great Kobe Bryant for the second-most three-point field goals in a season in Lakers history.

 2025–26 season

-On October 26, 2025, Reaves had a near-triple-double of 51 points, 11 rebounds, and nine assists in a 127–120 win over the Sacramento Kings.
-His 51 points set a career-high, and he became the eighth Laker to score 20+ free throws in a single game.
+On October 26, 2025, Reaves had a near-triple-double of 51 points, 11 rebounds and 9 assists in a 127–120 win over the Sacramento Kings.
+His 51 points set a career high, and he became the eighth Laker to score 20-plus free throws in a single game.
 He also made his 500th three-pointer of his career.
 On October 29, Reaves scored a game-winning, buzzer-beating floater and finished with 28 points and a career-high-tying 16 assists in a 116–115 victory against the Minnesota Timberwolves.

+2026–27 season

+On June 24, 2026, Reaves signed a four-year, $185 million max deal with the Lakers, which made Reaves have the richest contract in NBA history for an undrafted player.